DanialKama/SurvivalMechanics/README.md

 # Survival Mechanics
 ## Introduction
 This project is a third-person survival game mechanics developed in Unreal Engine.
-You can access the project demo and pictures [here](https://mega.nz/folder/OTwCVRya#Becpl5rb-6gDNcKP1p6vNw).

 ## Concepts covered
 - Inventory system (with the use or drop item ability)